wadmp/wadmp.github.io/src/gen3/explanations/device monitoring/README.md

 The basic principle of operation is that the WebAccess/DMP client maintains a TCP connection with the WebAccess/DMP management server.
 This means the device is always connected, so the user can reach the device immediately, as required.

-However, there is a cost associated with maintaining this always-on TCP connection.
-Packets of data must be sent periodically to maintain the connection.
-In addition, for most of our customers, the device connects to WebAccess/DMP via cellular.
+However, there is a cost associated with maintaining this always-on TCP connection:

+- Packets of data must be sent periodically to maintain the connection.
+- For most of our customers, the device connects to WebAccess/DMP via cellular.

 This means that the cellular network provider (or "carrier") charges for all data exchanged, even if it is only TCP "keepalive" data and not "application" data.

 The amount of data consumed is based on the type of the used Field.
 You can set Reporting behaviour for some Fields (Always, Never, On Change with Treshold).
 For examples on how much data are used by some actions, check the [FAQ](/gen3/explanations/faq/) section.